Day 28 - ending near Turkey, TX - The Great Plains Trail - Sort Of - CycleBlaze

 I got on the bike for the short ride to the Tampico Siding camping area, figuring this would be a test to see if I could ride the trail on this loaded bike.
 I could, but it was slow going.

 Arrived at the camping area at 8:43pm.
 The interesting sky to the northwest was distracting me from unpacking and setting up the tent.
 Finally, I took some time to see where I might set up.
 Down near the trail seemed too low if it was going to rain, so I looked around on higher ground where the outhouse is.
 There's some flat areas, but they're covered with vegetation.
 I finally made a decision where to set up.
 Sleeping would be on a soft but bumpy surface tonight.
 I had the tent set up and loaded with the gear by 9:45pm.
 The approaching storm was producing some awesome lightning, none of it too near, fortunately.
 The first raindrops arrived at 10:01pm.
 I was a little alarmed when my elbow, resting on the floor of the tent, was getting wet.
 Looks like I'm going to need to add more seam sealer to the back of the tent.
 The rain was all done by 10:35pm.
 Stars were coming out to the west - another awesome site.
-I'm so blessed to get the experience all this!
+I'm so blessed to get to experience all this!

 I've been running a little short on sleep so went to bed at 11:10pm without doing much with the report.
 We'll figure that out in the morning.